shaodude/SG-HDB-Resale-API-Service/frontend/README.md

 npm test
 ```

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

 ## Deployment

 A deployment script has been setup using gh-pages for deployment with target build folder.

-### `npm run deploy`
+This can be executed to build the project and publish the changes to the live website.